-In contrast, Okaki and Arare are made with glutinous rice and it is generally said that Arare is the small version of Okaki rice crackers.
+In contrast, Okaki and Arare are both made from glutinous rice called “Mochi-Gome (餅米)” and Arare is generally considered the small version of Okaki.

-Traditional Senbei, Okaki and Arare, all of them are typically seasoned with soy sauce or salt, but modern ones are available in many types and flavors.
+All these Japanese rice crackers are traditionally flavored with soy sauce or salt, but in modern times, they are available in many flavors and varieties.

 Cheese Arare (チーズあられ)

-When it comes to the popular type of Japanese rice crackers, especially “Cheese Arare (チーズあられ)” is loved by many Japanese.
-From the above photo, you might wonder why there are 2 bags of Cheese Arare.
+When it comes to the modern variety of Arare, “Cheese Arare (チーズあられ)” is especially popular and has long been loved.
+But from the picture above, you might wonder why there are 2 bags of Cheese Arare.

-Actually, Cheese Arare comes in 2 different types, traditional and modern, and as shown above, they are completely different things
+Actually, in recent years, Cheese Arare comes in 2 different types, traditional and modern, and as shown above, they are completely different things

-This one is a traditional type of Cheese Arare.
-This type generally consists of a pipe-shaped Arare rice cracker filled with cheese cream.
+First, these are a traditional type of Cheese Arare.
+This type generally consists of a pipe-shaped Arare rice cracker filled with mild cheese cream.

-As for the ingredient, this traditional Cheese Arare is made mainly with glutinous rice, vegetable oil and fat, milk sugar, malt dextrin, soy sauce, cheese powder, powdered skim milk, sugar, powdered bonito extract, yeast extract, and salt.
+Specifically, the main ingredients of this Cheese Arare are glutinous rice, vegetable oil, milk sugar, malt dextrin, soy sauce, cheese powder, skim milk powder, sugar, powdered bonito extract, yeast extract, and salt.

 This Cheese Arare from Yaokin is a kind of puffed snack made from a mixture of wheat flour and natural cheese powder.
 Unlike the traditional ones, this type is light in taste with a melt-in-the-mouth texture to it.

-As for the ingredient, this Yaokin’s Cheese Arare is made mainly with wheat flour, vegetable fat and oil (rapeseed oil), starch, salt, natural cheese, powdered skim milk, baking powder, and flavorings including amino acid.
+Specifically, the main ingredients of this Cheese Arare cracker are wheat flour, vegetable oil (rapeseed oil), starch, salt, natural cheese, skim milk powder, baking powder, and seasoning (including amino acids).